One repo. One runner. Zero infrastructure.

 Files, not databases.

-AEON's memory is a directory of markdown and JSON.
+aeon's memory is a directory of markdown and JSON.
 Every skill reads it on entry, writes back on exit.
 Persistence is just git commit.

 The five layers